neu25/neu25.org/README.md

 # NEU25.org

-A custom site for the Northeastern Class of 2025 • More documentation coming soon!
+A custom site for the Northeastern Class of 2025

 ## Live Site

-THe live site can be found at [neu25.org](https://www.neu25.org)
+The live site can be found at [neu25.org](https://www.neu25.org)

 ## Structure